letsar/overflow_view/README.md

 * Renders children horizontally or vertically.
 * Has an overflow indicator builder so that you can display a widget showing the number of elements not rendered.
 * Can either constrain the children to the size of the first child or let them have the size they want.
+* Children can overlap each other by setting a negative spacing.

 ![Overview][overview]